The Who, What, Where, When and Sometimes, Why.

 • TP53

-Women may choose risk-reducing mastectomy to ease worries about getting breast cancer.
+Women may choose a risk-reducing mastectomy to ease worries about getting breast cancer.
 It may also make them feel they’ve done all they can to lower their risk of breast cancer.

-Pros and cons of risk-reducing bilateral mastectomy
+Pros and cons of a risk-reducing bilateral mastectomy

-If you’re at high risk for breast cancer, talk with your health care provider about the pros and cons of risk-reducing mastectomy.
+If you’re at high risk for breast cancer, talk with your health care provider about the pros and cons of a risk-reducing mastectomy.
 You may also want to discuss your breast reconstruction options with a plastic surgeon.

 It’s also important to talk with your spouse or partner.
-While they may be a main source of support for you during this time, they can also have an emotional response to the surgery.
+Though they may be a main source of support for you during this time, they can also have an emotional response to the surgery.

 Learn more about sexuality and intimacy after breast surgery.